 - Closed book.
 No notes, phones, other information can be accessed/used - Proctored.
 You cannot take them on your own you must be in class or the DRC facility - Taken during class time period.
-EXCEPTION: If you have DRC accommodations that need to work around your other classes - Timed (55 minutes, each day) - Both Part #1 (Short Essay Prompts) and Part #2 (Multiple Choice Questions) are taken on your laptop using Respondus LockDown Browser, through CANVAS' QUIZZES function. - Download the Respondus LockDown Browser software before Day 1, Quiz 1.
-You will take practice quizzes within a 24-hour window before Quiz 1 & 2, Day 1, to make sure you have properly downloaded the software.
+EXCEPTION: If you have DRC accommodations that need to work around your other classes - Timed (55 minutes, each for Quiz 1, Day 1 and Quiz 1, Day 2 AND 110 minutes for Quiz 2 (both sections taken on same day). - Both Part #1 (Short Essay Prompts) and Part #2 (Multiple Choice Questions) are taken on your laptop using Respondus LockDown Browser, through CANVAS' QUIZZES function. - Download the Respondus LockDown Browser software before Day 1, Quiz 1.
+You will take practice quizzes within a 24-hour window before Quiz 1 & 2, to make sure you have properly downloaded the software.

-OPTIONAL REWRITES
+OPTIONAL REWRITES |